apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 sch.annotate(loop, ann_key="software_pipeline_order", ann_val=[0, 2, 1])
 ```

 , the two async blocks are interleaved with their consumer block in the middle.
-In such cases, we need to put `async_commit_stage` after each async block.
+In such cases, we need to put `async_commit_queue` after each async block.
 An example transformation is shown toward the bottom of this document.

-### Where to put `async_wait_stage` ?
+### Where to put `async_wait_queue` ?

 We must put wait before the consumer of async ops, so for example the following is correct: